Dalešice Hydro Power Plant: Dalešice Reservoir

-Mohelno Dam
+Mohelno Reservoir

-The Mohelno Dam is through-flow dam, acting as the lower reservoir of the Dalešice-Mohelno pump-dam complex.
+The Mohelno Reservoir is through-flow dam, acting as the lower reservoir of the Dalešice-Mohelno pump-dam complex.
 The gravity concrete dam is 185 m long, 7.75/32 m wide and 38.65 m tall.
 It creates 7-km-long lake and has total capacity of 17.1 e6m3.
 It includes single Kaplan turbine (1.2 MW) and single Francis turbine (0.6 MW).
 In case of total blackout, the Mohelno turbines can jumpstart the Dalešice Francis turbines and together start the Dukovany NPP.
-Thanks to this the whole Dalešice-Dukovany complex is certified for fully autonomous operation independent of the external distribution network.
+Thanks to this, the whole Dalešice-Dukovany complex is certified for fully autonomous operation independent of the external distribution network.